kitd/webjacker/README.md

 	*webjacker.HttpResource
 }

-func (ac *AutoCompleter) Handle(rw http.ResponseWriter, r *http.Request, params url.Values) {
-	prefix := params.Get("name")
-	results := searchCustomers(prefix)
-	templates.ExecuteTemplate(rw, "name_results", results)
-}

 // An example autocompleter instance for looking up names nameSearch := AutoCompleter{
     // Resource served on '/name_search' in the ServeMux webjacker.NewHttpResource("name_search"),
 }

-nameSearch.On(http.MethodGet, nameSearch.Handle)
+nameSearch.On(http.MethodGet,
+    func (rw http.ResponseWriter, r *http.Request, params url.Values) {
+        prefix := params.Get(nameSearch.Id)
+        results := searchCustomers(prefix)
+        templates.ExecuteTemplate(rw, "name_results", results)
+    })

 webjacker.RegisterHttpResource(nameSearch.HttpResource, http.DefaultServeMux)
 ```

 See [examples](./example/) for a fuller example.

 The path that a resource appears on is available via the `Path()` method.
-You can use this to inject calls back to the resource in any output rendedred to the ResponseWriter.
-If you can't or don't want to be constrained to the standard HTTP verbs, the path to trigger custom events is available via `PathForEvent(my_event)`.
-You then define the handler for it via `.On("my_event" handler)` similar to the example above.
+You can use this to inject links back to this resource in any output rendered to the ResponseWriter.
+If you can't or don't want to be use the standard HTTP verbs, the path to trigger custom events is available via `EventPath("event_name")`.
+You then define the handler for it via `.On("event_name" handler)` similar to the example above.

+You will no doubt be asking "Why not just implement `http.Handler` and create a `ServeHTTP()` function on your objects?", which is a reasonable question.
+There are a few reasons:

+1. Just having the function is not enough.
+There's the business of hooking it up under a certain path to a `ServeMux`, extracting parameters, dealing with custom events, responding to different HTTP methods, etc. `Webjacker` makes dealing with all this much simpler.

+2. The `ServeHTTP()` function will handle calls for all instances of that struct.
+This is OK for data objects, but not ideal for service objects, which require different handling for different instances.
+Eg (using the above example), an autocompleter for customer names and one for product names would require different processing, a distinction that would have to be made in the single `ServeHTTP()` function.
+Again, `Webjacker` makes handling this much simpler by allowing you to hook up processing on a per instance or per type basis.

+3. It provides separation of concerns.
+Let your domain objects and services deal with domain problems.
+Let `Webjacker` handle the HTTP problems for you.